daylennguyen/resume-templating/README.md

 # resume-templating
-template your resumes! worry about the content on the format :)
+template your resumes! worry about the content not the format :)